2021 MCDES Board Members

-Christine Lewis is certified as a clinical nurse specialist (CNS) in adult mental health, and is also certified in Thanatology (CT), which indicates credentialing as a grief counselor.
+Christine Lewis, MSN, CNS, FT, is certified as a clinical nurse specialist (CNS) in adult mental health, and is also certified in Thanatology (FT), which indicates credentialing as a grief counselor.
 For thirty years she worked for Hennepin County providing crisis intervention, therapy, and medication management.
 Chris also has a private psychotherapy practice, specializing in grief and trauma therapy and offering public speaking about related topics.

 Peter Thoreen - Treasurer